 She is also currently co-authoring a book on corporate governance which will act as a ready reckoner for persons interested in understanding corporate governance as it is, under the new Companies Act.

 Rosanna is a Chartered Accountant with over 17 years work experience, more than 12 of which were with PricewaterhouseCoopers.
 She is proficient in understanding business variables, values, principles and practices of corporate governance.
 Her domain knowledge spans across finance, external reporting and controls.
 She has served clients across a range of sectors, namely IT and ITeS, communications, trading and development.
 Her key engagements have included:

-At TARI Rosanna is a Principal Consultant working in the areas of corporate governance, public policy and sustainability development.
+At TARI, Rosanna is an Associate Director working in the areas of corporate governance, public policy and sustainability development.

 In the sphere of governance Rosanna is primarily involved in the evaluation of corporate governance practices of companies thereby helping them to improve their governance, reporting and disclosures.
 She also works on internal controls and process reviews.
 She has co-authored a report titled “Coal Industry: Comparative Strengths and Challenges for India” covering key problems facing the industry and Coal India in particular, including the company’s corporate governance issues.
 She has co-authored academic literature on corporate governance and responsible business, particularly in light of the enactment of the Companies Act, 2013.
 In this context, she is a contributing author to TARI’s latest book titled ‘Handbook for Independent Directors – Upholding the Moral Compass” (Lexis-Nexis), published in collaboration with Ernst & Young.
 It acts as a guide for independent directors, and is expected to help current and prospective independent directors understand the responsibilities and expectations in the role